graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

-All pipelined training graphs automatically apply gradient accumulation to the model such that the weight update is only computed once all the mini-batches, where the number of mini-batches is the ``pipeline_depth``, have gone through the whole model pipeline.
+All pipelined training graphs automatically apply gradient accumulation to the model such that the weight update is only computed once all the mini-batches, where the number of mini-batches is the ``gradient_accumulation_count``, have gone through the whole model pipeline.

 ..
 Note:: Since the pipelined models always implement gradient accumulation, no gradient accumulation optimizer should also be used in combination with